MichiganMortgageLoan

 It may.
 Many lenders sell the servicing rights to a loan after closing, so ask University of Michigan Credit Union directly whether it retains servicing or transfers it — your rate and terms won't change either way.

 Independent and unpaid — University of Michigan Credit Union did not pay for placement.
 How we score every lender (and where our rate data comes from) is set out in our editorial policy.
-Figures reflect public information as of 2026-07-01 and can change; the only rate that binds a lender is a written Loan Estimate.
+Figures reflect public information as of 2026-07-16 and can change; the only rate that binds a lender is a written Loan Estimate.
 Verify the license at NMLS Consumer Access (#712343).
+MSHDA status reflects the state's MI Home Loan lending-partners list dated June 12, 2026, which changes over time.